cozy/cozy-stack/docs/konnectors.md

 from npm, github, gitlab, bitbucket, tar.gz url.
 The stack will have to check that the given package does not use a "file:" path.

+The konnectors installation may be triggered when the user says he wants to use it.
+The resulting repository is then kept for each run of the konnector.
+It may then be given to user the possibility to upgrade the konnector to the latest version if any.

 In the .cozy_konnectors directory, a ```npm ls -depth 0``` will be able to give the list of installed konnectors (npm outdated can also be used) or yarn equivalent.